 "I've never even participated in a Case Competition before."

 Perfect!
 You're who we're looking for!
 This entire Case Competition was designed for students who have never participated in one before.
-We will be hosting an "Ace the Case" event on Tuesday, February 28, 2017 to provide some tips and tricks for all those interested!
+We will be hosting an "Ace the Case" event on (TBA) to provide some tips and tricks for all those interested!
 This is a great chance to meet with other participants with diverse ideas and interesting backgrounds!

 "What's the prize?"

-In addition to professional development and insight to regional issues, the winner of the competition will have an opportunity to have an informational interview with decision makers in the GTHA’s public, private, and not-for-profit sectors as well as earning a place among CivicAction’s Emerging Leaders Network.
-Created in 2006, the network is comprised of 900+ rising leaders, including more than 130 DiverseCity Fellows alumni.
-Members represent a wide range of sectors and industries across the GTHA and include managers, directors, and early executives from organizations such as RBC, Accenture, George Brown College, Infrastructure Ontario, KPMG, Region of Peel, the Institute for Canadian Citizenship, IBM, TD Bank Group, and the United Way.
+The winning team will not only receive CAD 200 prize money from Civicaction Leadership Foundation but will also have the chance to participate in an informational interview with decision makers across the GTHA’s public, private, and non-profit sectors.
+Your team will earn a place among CivicAction's Emerging Leaders Network, comprised of managers, directors, and early executives from organizations such as RBC, Accenture, George Brown College, Infrastructure Ontario, KPMG, Region of Peel, the Institute for Canadian Citizenship, IBM, TD Bank Group, and the United Way.

 "How long do I have to register?"

 "What if one of my team members does not pay within 48 hours?"

 Unfortunately if one of your team members does not pay within 48 hours, your whole team will give up its spot.
 Each member who has paid the registration fee will be refunded.

 "We changed our mind and want to back out from the competition, is that possible?"